Ops-Team-Leverege/Mustard/replit.md

 - **Transcript Management**: Dedicated Transcripts page (`/transcripts`) with full list view, search by name/company, edit/delete capabilities with confirmation dialogs, and cascade deletion of associated insights and Q&A pairs.
 - **Service Tagging**: Companies can be tagged with service categories ("tire services", "oil & express services", "commercial truck services", "full services") via checkbox selection in edit mode; tags displayed as badges in view mode for quick service identification.
 - **Temporal Context**: Product insights and Q&A tables include "Transcript Date" column showing when the associated meeting occurred, enabling users to identify when insights were spoken and track conversation timelines.
+- **Features Management**: Dedicated Features page (`/features`) allows tracking existing product features with demo video links and help guide links.
+Features can optionally be linked to categories for organization.
+All CRUD operations (create, read, update, delete) are supported with proper form validation using react-hook-form and zodResolver.

 ## External Dependencies